rwjblue/container-resolver-namespaces/README.md

 ### A Few Conventions

-* The namepaced code should be able to specify its own custom resolver (so that its internal structure is not dictated by each applications structure), and the location for that will be `/resolver.js` (under the root of the namespace).
+* The namepaced code should be able to specify its own custom resolver (so that its internal structure is not dictated by each applications structure), and the location for that will be in a module named `<namespace name>/resolver` (or via global lookup as `NamespaceGlobal.Resolver`).
-* The namespaced code should be able to supply initializers (via `/initializer.js`) that is ran on application boot.
+* The namespaced code should be able to supply initializers (via a module named `<namespace name>/initializers`) that would be ran on application boot.

 ## How?